 Blackmores UK can support you in migration or implementation of ISO45001, please contact us for more information.

-Consultation and Participation of workers (ISO45001, Clause 5.4), is significantly enhanced from the requirement within OHSAS18001, where this was limited to hazard identification and consultation on changes.
+Consultation and Participation of workers (ISO 45001, Clause 5.4) is significantly enhanced from the requirement within older standards, where this was limited to hazard identification and consultation on changes.

-ISO 45001 expects occupational health and safety aspects to be fully embodied within the organisation structure, including a greater degree of employee participation in the risk identification, hazard control and development of systems.
-All workers should be aware of their responsibilities, and work together to meet the organisation’s health and safety goals.
-Everyone, including leadership, is responsible for safety.
+When it comes to consultation and participation, ISO 45001 expects occupational health and safety aspects to be fully embodied within the organisation’s structure.
+This includes a greater degree of employee participation in the risk identification, hazard control and development of systems.
+All workers should be aware of their responsibilities and work together to meet the organisation’s health and safety goals.
+Everyone, including both workers and leadership, is responsible for safety.

-• Consultation implies two-way communication, so workers (or their representatives when appropriate) can provide feedback to be considered by the organisation before taking a decision.
+Consultation implies two-way communication, so workers (or their representatives when appropriate) can provide feedback to be considered by the organisation before making a decision.

 To facilitate the process of consultation and participation, the organisation must provide the required mechanisms, simply identified as: